-They will help those students who have problems and need advice but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with those enquiries, they are especially concerned with the problems of physically handicapped and disabled students, overseas students, and aboriginal students.
+The Student Services staff, located on the first floor of the Chancellery, will help those students who have problems and need advice but who do not seem to be provided for by the other organizations and services mentioned.
+As well as dealing with those enquiries and with off-campus housing and student loan matters, the staff is especially concerned with the problems of physically handicapped and disabled students, overseas students, and aboriginal students.

-All enquiries should be made either at room 148E or by telephoning extension 2482 (general enquiries).
+All enquiries should be made either at Room 148E or by telephoning extension 3114 (general enquiries).